coursera-dl/coursera-dl/README.md

 `python -m pip install coursera-dl`

 Be sure that the Python install path is added to the PATH system environment variables.
-This can be found in Start Menu > Control Panel > System > Advanced System Settings > Environment Variables.
+This can be found in Control Panel > System > Advanced System Settings > Environment Variables.

 ```
 Example: